effortless-ao/whitepaper/README.md

 # Effortless AO: A New Era of AO-Based Backend Services

 ### Abstract
-Effortless AO is a platform designed to revolutionize how developers create and manage backend services with Arweave's AO.
-Effortless AO offers a simple, fast, and scalable solution for applications that need reliable and decentralized data management.
+Effortless AO is a platform designed to revolutionize how developers create and manage backend services with Arweave's AO computer.
+We offer a simple, fast, and scalable solution for applications that need reliable and decentralized data management.
 With our intuitive SDK, developers can easily integrate and interact with AO-based services, bypassing the complexity of managing blockchain and decentralized infrastructure directly.
 ___

 ## 1. Introduction